CAR-T Cells RNA Silencing Guide

 Why This Product?

 AUMsilence self-delivering ASOs are uniquely suited for CAR-T cell engineering because they eliminate transfection-induced toxicity that plagues conventional gene editing approaches.
-CAR-T manufacturing requires maintaining high viability (>80%) throughout the 7-14 day expansion phase—lipofection and electroporation cause 25-50% cell death, extending timelines and reducing therapeutic potential.
-AUMsilence preserves >95% viability while enabling checkpoint knockout, exhaustion prevention, and fratricide elimination through simple addition to culture medium.
+CAR-T manufacturing requires maintaining high viability (>80%) throughout the 7-14 day expansion phase; lipofection and electroporation cause 25-50% cell death, extending timelines and reducing therapeutic potential.
+AUMsilence preserves >95% viability while enabling checkpoint knockdown, exhaustion prevention, and fratricide elimination through simple addition to culture medium.

 Key Benefits